FIRST-Tech-Challenge/ftcdocs/docs/source/stubs/rookie_teams.rst

    ^^^

-   Look for resources for FTC CAD
+   Look for resources for FTC Computer-Aided Design software and tutorials.

    +++